networknt/light-doc/content/en/concern/client.md

 ## Introduction

-In microservices architecture, service to service communication can be done through a request/response style or messaging/event style.
-An efficient HTTP client is crucial in a request/response style as the number of interactions between services is high and extra latency can kill the entire application performance, causing the failure of a microservices application.
+The service-to-service communication can be done through a request/response style or messaging/event style in a microservices architecture.
+An efficient HTTP client is crucial in a request/response style as the number of interactions between services is high, and extra latency can kill the entire application performance, causing the failure of a microservices application.

-In the early days of light-4j, we had a client module based on Apache HttpClient and Apache HttpAsyncClient which supported HTTP 1.1 and was very popular in the open source community.
-However, it was designed long ago and was tough to use because of its many configurations.
+In the early days of light-4j, we had a client module based on Apache HttpClient and Apache HttpAsyncClient, which supported HTTP 1.1 and was very popular in the open-source community.
+However, it was designed long ago and was hard to use because of its numerous configurations.
 It was also huge and slow compared to other modern HTTP clients.
-Another big issue was the HTTP 2.0 support as light-4j frameworks support HTTP2 natively and we want to take advantage of the client side as well.
+Another big issue was the HTTP 2.0 support as light-4j frameworks support HTTP2 natively, and we want to take advantage of the client-side as well.

 While looking for Java HTTP clients that supported HTTP 2.0, we were stuck as none could support it gracefully.
 Some provided partial support, while most of them required you to put -Xbootclasspath with a specific version of the jar file per JDK version in the command line for it to work with Java 8.
-Everybody seems to want to wait for Java 11 to come out but we cannot use it on production until it is ready.
+Everybody seems to want to wait for Java 11 to come out, but we cannot use it on production until it is ready.

 Given the above situation, I decided to implement our own Http2Client based on what we have in Undertow.
-I proposed the idea of implementing a generic Http Client to the Undertow community, but it wasn’t interesting.
-It will take a long time to build an independent Http 2Client without depending on Undertow, which is OK with us as our server is based on Undertow anyway.
+I proposed the idea of implementing a generic HTTP Client to the Undertow community, but it wasn’t interested.
+It will take a long time to build an independent HTTP 2Client without depending on Undertow, which is OK with us as our server is based on Undertow anyway.
 Others may have concerns, but our argument is that the Undertow core is extremely small, and I don’t think it is an issue for other people to use it outside of light-4j frameworks.

 I am starting an [http client benchmark](https://github.com/networknt/http2client-benchmark).
-If there is more interest in this client, I will make it an independent module without depending on Undertow core so that other people working on other platforms can use it without the extra Undertow core.
+If there are more users interested in this client, I will make it an independent module without depending on the Undertow core so that other people working on other platforms can use it without the extra Undertow core.

 ## Usage